kgiszewski/LearnUmbraco7/Chapter 19 - Extras/04 - Custom Membership Providers.md

 #Custom Membership Providers
 One great way to extend Umbraco is to use custom membership providers.
-In the examples below, we will use Umbraco to manage everything except checking a backoffice users password and frontend users (members) passwords.
+In the examples below, we will use Umbraco to manage everything except checking a backoffice users and frontend users (members) passwords.

 ##The Idea
 The idea is that when a user hits the Umbraco login screen for the backoffice, we want the user to be able to enter in an LDAP password.
 Umbraco will still control access to sections, starting nodes and the like.
 We will also use the same approach for members logging in to the frontend.
-This setup is great when you just need to manage access, not to manage passwords and the overall LDAP.
+This setup is great when you just need to manage access and not to manage passwords and the overall LDAP.

 ##Create a Classes to Check Password with LDAP
 We need a class to authenticate to the server: